simulogics/prosperousuniverse-docs/content/wiki/efficiency-factors/_index.md

 ### Building condition

 Buildings are at their most efficient right after construction, then they start to deteriorate.
-The deterioration slowly accelerates over time until the building operates at only 33 % of its original efficiency, at which point it no longer deteriorates.
+The deterioration slowly increases over time until the building operates at only 33 % of its original efficiency, at which point it no longer deteriorates.
+It is worth noting that all buildings can (and should) be repaired once they are considered as too inefficient.

 ### Worker availability